 Right Brain Introvert – Status Seeker

 The Status Seeker is usually referred to as the introvert of the pack or family.
 You can usually spot a Status Seeker by their “wilted flower look”.
 Most of the time, they are prone to avoiding confrontation.
-Being a Status Seeker means that they may explode when pushed beyond their natural threshold.
-These dogs may sometime bully the weak, sick, and old dogs within a pack.
+These dogs may explode when pushed beyond their natural threshold.
+Being a Status Seeker means they may sometimes bully the weak, sick, and old dogs within a pack.
 They tend to look for things that make them feel empowered.

 • Avoid Confrontation